romanglo/2D-LEGO-GA/README.md

 python tests.py
 ```
 in root directory.<br><br>
-The script tests the importing of the dependencies and runs unit tests on several key parts in the prjoect.
+The script tests the importing of the dependencies and runs unit tests on several key parts in the project.

 ### Running the project

 The entry point of the project is located in root directory.
 To run the program with default configuration using:
 ```
 python run.py
 ```